Espionage, Spies, Special Operations Executive, Spy Fiction

 This film is a travesty and a waste of real acting talent.
-Almost nothing shown actually happened in that way, or at that time, and so much is left out, including people who influenced the principals.
-Much is trivialized: the Russian agents are easy to spot with their heavy glasses and ill-fitting clothes.
-If you are interested in this story—as you should be—I recommend various books on offer here, about Philby, Blunt, and Straight, and particularly the account by Chapman Pincher.
+Almost nothing shown actually happened and so much is left out, including people who influenced the principals.
+A great deal is trivialized, for example the Russian agents are easy to spot with their heavy glasses and ill-fitting clothes.
+If you are interested in the story of the young men from Cambridge University—as you should be—I recommend various books on offer here, about Philby, Blunt, and Straight, and particularly the account by Chapman Pincher.

 Carve Her Name With Pride.
 Directed by Lewis Gilbert.
 Starring Virginia McKenna, Paul Scofield, Jack Warner, Alain Saury.
 1958.
 119 minutes.
 Black & white.
 DVD with widescreen format.
 Fine copy with liner notes. $14.00